S

 This species has one brood per year, usually containing, on average, two to six eggs.
 These eggs are white in color and can be easily stained.
 This helps in identifying the oldest eggs, as they will often possess more stains than those laid more recently.

 The average incubation period for this species of goose is 24 days.
 During this time, the female can spend over 21 hours each day in the nest.
-When they are first born, the young goslings are covered in down with their eyes opened.
-The nestling period lasts only a day before they are able to leave the nest.
+When they are first born, the young goslings are covered in down with their eyes open.
+The nestling period lasts only a day before they can leave the nest.

 Snow goose, chick.
 Chen caerulescens.

-Young goslings are born with down and are able to leave the nest after one day.
+Young goslings are born with down and can leave the nest after one day.

 The snow goose is a species of least concern.
-In fact, they have actually experienced impressive population growth in recent decades.
+While they have experienced impressive population growth through the early 2000s, recent years have seen notable declines in some populations, particularly in the midcontinent region.
 Many scientists have attributed this to the fact that the arctic regions of the snow goose’s range are warming.
-This includes areas where snow geese migrate and breed, creating more inhabitable conditions for these birds.
+This includes areas where snow geese migrate and breed, creating better conditions for these birds.
 They are estimated to have a global breeding population of 16 million individuals.

 Large flock of Snow Geese at Middle Creek Wildlife Management Area Reserve in Lancaster County, Pennsylvania, USA